 There are no data regarding the presence of ripretinib or its metabolites in either human milk or its effects on a breastfed child or on milk production.
-Because of the potential for serious adverse reactions in the breastfed child, advise women not to breastfeed during treatment with QINLOCK and for at least 1 week after the final dose.
+Because of the potential for serious adverse reactions in the breastfed child, advise women not to breastfeed during treatment with QINLOCK and for 1 week after the last dose.